wikknes/CohortAgent/README.md

 - Performs statistical analysis and visualization of health data
 - Maintains data privacy by keeping all operations local
 - Handles lifestyle questionnaires, scans, blood biochemistry, and various omics datasets
+- Interactive GUI with data visualization and treemap data exploration
+- Natural language interface for data analysis and visualization

 ## Installation